daleghent/phd2-wiki/BuildingPHD2OnWindows.md

 > http://www.cmake.org/download/

+We highly recommend installing cmake version 3.5.2 as that is the version used by most developers and the version used for automated builds. [cmake-3.5.2-win32-x86.msi](https://cmake.org/files/v3.5/cmake-3.5.2-win32-x86.msi)

 2. If you do not yet have a version of Visual Studio 2013 for Windows Desktop then download it from

 > http://www.visualstudio.com/en-us/downloads